Event Update:

 WiT (Web in Travel)

 In moments of disruption, it is operators on the ground who see first, react fastest and learn hardest.
-In this session, regional travel leaders share what the early days of uncertainty actually looked like from inside the system – how demand shifted, where pressure points emerged, and what decisions had to be made in real time.
-Beyond response, we explore what has changed more fundamentally: how they now think about risk, resilience and the future shape of their business in a region that remains full of promise, even amid uncertainty.
+In this session, one of the region’s leading OTAs shares what the early days of uncertainty actually looked like from inside the system – how demand shifted, where pressure points emerged, and what decisions had to be made in real time.
+Beyond response, we explore what has changed more fundamentally: how it now thinks about risk, resilience and the future shape of business in a region that remains full of promise, even amid uncertainty.

 Moderator: